mattermost/docs/source/messaging/extending-messaging-with-integrations.md

 #### Office 365 SSO (E20)

 - Configure Mattermost to use your Office 365 credentials and Azure Active Directory account as a single sign-on (SSO) service, developed by Mattermost.
-- Supports Microsoft Active Directory Tenants for team creation, account creation, and SSO.
+- Supports Microsoft Active Directory Tenants for team creation, account creation, and Single Sign-On (SSO).
 - Receive a daily summary of calendar events, and accept or decline new events.
 - Visit the Marketplace to install, configure, and use this integration.